Fire Code Compliant Master Electricians

 The same emergency, two very different outcomes.

-Skipping this step can derail your inspection, void your insurance, and create real danger if first responders cannot cut power quickly.
+The requirement applies to new services and to any service equipment that is replaced or upgraded after your jurisdiction adopted the 2020 NEC, which Virginia did statewide on January 18, 2024.
+Skipping it can stall an inspection and create real danger if first responders cannot cut power quickly.
 The good part is that a weather tight disconnect is a relatively small investment that pays off in safety, code compliance, and peace of mind, especially if you are planning to add an EV charger, solar, or any major load down the road.

 Instant power shut off for first responders and maintenance, without anyone stepping inside.

-Meets NEC 230.85 and local utility requirements, keeping your home inspection ready.
+Meets NEC 230.85 and your local utility requirements, keeping your home inspection ready.

 Shut off power from outside, with no need to enter the home to reach the panel.